-What you must pay when Services that are covered for you you get these services Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services Covered services include: You pay a \$0 copay Diagnosis and the medical or surgical treatment of Prior Authorization may be injuries and diseases of the feet (such as hammer toe required. or heel spurs) Referral may be required.
-Routine foot care for members with certain medical conditions affecting the lower limbs Prostate cancer screening exams For men aged 50 and older, covered services include You pay a \$0 copay per visit. the following - once every 12 months: Prior Authorization may be Digital rectal exam required.
-Prostate Specific Antigen (PSA) test

-There is no coinsurance, copayment, or deductible for an annual PSA test.

-Prosthetic devices and related supplies

-Devices (other than dental) that replace all or part of a body part or function.
+Services that are covered for you What you must pay when you get these services Podiatry services You pay a \$0 copay Covered services include: • Diagnosis and the medical or surgical treatment of Prior Authorization may be required. injuries and diseases of the feet (such as hammer toe or heel spurs) Referral may be required.
+Routine foot care for members with certain medical conditions affecting the lower limbs 8 You pay a \$0 copay per visit.
+Prostate cancer screening exams For men aged 50 and older, covered services include Prior Authorization may be required. the following - once every 12 months: Referral may be required.
+Digital rectal examProstate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.
+Prior Authorization may be required.
+Referral may be required.
+Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
 These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
-Includes certain You pay a \$0 copay for items \$100 or less and 20% coinsurance for items greater than \$100.

-supplies related to prosthetic devices, and repair and/ or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
+Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
+Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.
+You pay a \$0 copay for items \$100 or less and 20% coinsurance for items greater than \$100.

-Pulmonary rehabilitation services

-Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.

-You pay a \$0 copay per visit.
 Prior Authorization may be required.
+Pulmonary rehabilitation services You pay a \$0 copay per visit.
+Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the Prior Authorization may be required.
+Referral may be required. doctor treating the chronic respiratory disease.

-Screening and counseling to reduce alcohol misuse

-We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.

-If you screen positive for alcohol misuse, you can get up to four brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
-There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.

-Screening for lung cancer with low dose computed tomography (LDCT)

-For qualified individuals, a LDCT is covered every 12 months.

-Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision-making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
+What you must pay when Services that are covered for you you get these services There is no coinsurance, Screening and counseling to reduce alcohol copayment, or deductible for the Medicare-covered misuse screening and counseling to We cover one alcohol misuse screening for adults with reduce alcohol misuse Medicare (including pregnant women) who misuse preventive benefit. alcohol but aren't alcohol dependent.
+Prior Authorization may be If you screen positive for alcohol misuse, you can get required. up to four brief face-to-face counseling sessions per year Referral may be required. (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
+There is no coinsurance, copayment, or deductible for Screening for lung cancer with low dose the Medicare covered computed tomography (LDCT) counseling and shared For qualified individuals, a LDCT is covered every 12 decision-making visit or for months. the LDCT.
+Eligible members are: people aged 50 - 77 years who Prior Authorization may be have no signs or symptoms of lung cancer, but who have required. a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within Referral may be required. the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision-making visit that meets the Medicare criteria

-There is no coinsurance, copayment, or deductible for the Medicare covered counseling and shared decision-making visit or for the LDCT.